-In 1560, Cosimo de Medici commissioned Giorgio Vasari, architect and art historian, to construct the Palazzo Uffizi.
+In 1560, Cosimo I de Medici commissioned Giorgio Vasari, architect and art historian, to construct the Palazzo Uffizi.
 The Medici were a wealthy banking family that ruled Florence for almost three centuries.
 The palazzo was originally conceived as a office complex for them.

 The Uffizi was first called the Gallery of Statues, since its then private collection consisted mainly of Greco-Roman statues.
 In the 19th century, many of the Renaissance sculptures were transferred to Florence's Bargello Museum.
 But the Uffizi still has a stand out ancient sculpture collection, which is overshadowed by the richness of its painting collection.

 Each Medici heir continued to enrich the family collection.
 In 1743, the last Medici heir, Anna Maria Luisa de’ Medici, left most of the family artworks to the Tuscan state.

 In 1769, the Uffizi officially opened its doors as a public museum.
 Many of the works on display are treasures from the original Medici collection.
 The Uffizi also continues to acquire new artworks.
 For decades now, the Uffizi has been bombarded with mass tourism.

 1. Sandro Botticelli, Birth of Venus, 1486